fashiontechguru/ollama_chat_export/README.md

 You will need to have Python installed first.

-It will create a chat_export folder, with sub-folders for each date when a chat was started, and place the transcript and any attachemnts you uploaded into Ollama into those date folders.
+It will create a chat_export folder, with sub-folders for each date when a chat was started, and place the transcript and any attachments you uploaded into Ollama into those date folders.

 You should close Ollama Desktop before you run this, and give it a few secconds to save the current chat to the right SQL file (db.sqlite).
 The program checks to see if the db.sqlite-shm file is 0KB before it will write anything.
 Closing the application dumps db.sqlite-shm into db.sqlite, allowing the program to run.